 A week-long adventure based at Lutheran Hills that involves 2 days of hiking on the Tecumseh Trail, followed by 2 days of caving in southern Indiana.
 Participants should bring a backpack.
 This program is not designed as a serious athletic challenge.
 The focus is fun!

-A four-day camp week (from 3:00 pm Sunday afternoon to late morning Weds) for younger campers (grade 1-3) where grandparents are welcome at camp.
+A four-day camp week (from 3:00 pm Sunday afternoon to late morning Weds) for younger campers (Pilgrim Camp, grades 1-3) where parents/grandparents are welcome to stay at camp.
 Our college-aged staff run the program.
-Grandparents can be a background presence with no responsibilities, just a chance to be near their grandchildren and attend meals and campfire programs with them.
+Parents/grandparents can be a background presence with no responsibilities, just a chance to be near their children/grandchildren and attend meals and campfire programs with them.
 Grandparents stay in comfortable adult housing at the high-comfort, newly constructed Bear Creek Village retreat campus.

 2019 Senior High Camps

 A Sunday afternoon through Friday afternoon camp week that includes familiar camp activities with a "servant" theme.
 High school campers will assist with Habitat-For-Humanity type Humanity service projects in the Lutheran Hills area and with general on-site camp property projects.
 Participants must be entering grades 10-12.